iranzo/cv/index.md

 `Apr 2018 - Aug 2018`
 __Principal Software Maintenance Engineer (SEG) - OpenStack__

+OpenStack	As a Software Maintenance Engineer in SEG (Support Engineering Group) we act as interfaces between Frontline, TAM services and Engineering, helping with the issues at our customers and their environments.
+SEG is sitting in Global Support Services and is part of the bigger team focused on keeping things running in the best way at each deployment.
+Focusing also on team needs, automation, knowledge transfer, etc

 `Sep 2016 - Mar 2018`
 __Senior Software Maintenance Engineer (SEG) - OpenStack__